kh-ryu1/kh-ryu1/Offshore_Wind_Design/README.md

 - **Operation and troubleshooting** involving fault diagnosis, coordination with suppliers, and on-site resolution
 - Support for safe energization and integration into offshore substations

-### 4. SCADA Integration and Protection Coordination
+### 4. System Integration and Protection Coordination
 Practical involvement in SCADA and protection relay systems used in offshore wind and marine electrical infrastructure.

 - IEC 61850-based SCADA communication design and validation